harsh-solanki21/Low-Level-design/SOLID/LiskovSubstitution/LSP.md

 # Liskov Substitution Principle

-- **Child classes should never break the parent class type definitions.**
+- **Objects of a superclass should be replaceable with objects of its subclasses without affecting the correctness of the program.**
-- **If S is a subtype of T, then objects of type T in a program may be replaced with objects of type S without altering any of the desirable properties of that program.**
+- **Subtypes must behave consistently with the expectations set by their base types.**

 - Which means, Derived types must be completely substitutable for their base types